-Sure, it’s tucked away in meatloaf, bolognese, cod liver oil, and other unsuspected spots, but nonetheless, my three and six year olds consume liver at least once per week, if not more.
+Sure, it's tucked away in meatloaf, Bolognese, cod liver oil, and other unsuspected spots, but nonetheless, my three and six year olds consume liver at least once per week, if not more.
 Liver is the best source of true vitamin A, which is required for brain and nervous system development, eye and skin health, immune function, and bone metabolism.

-Multivitamins turn out a big zero when it comes to true vitamin A. Supplements for kids and adults alike rely on carotene to supply vitamin A, but carotene is only a precursor, and the body’s conversion from carotene to vitamin A is not very efficient, taking an average of 8 units of carotene to make one unit of vitamin A. (source)
+Multivitamins turn out a big zero when it comes to true vitamin A. Supplements for kids and adults alike rely on carotene to supply vitamin A, but carotene is only a precursor, and the body's conversion from carotene to vitamin A isn't very efficient, taking an average of 8 units of carotene to make one unit of vitamin A. (source)

-On top of this, babies and kids are notoriously poor converters of carotene to vitamin A. Finally, the conversion can only take place in the presence of bile salts which are secreted in the presence of fat – hence a low fat diet with multivitamins means your practically devoid of vitamin A.
+On top of this, babies and kids are notoriously poor converters of carotene to vitamin A. Finally, the conversion can only take place in the presence of bile salts which are secreted in the presence of fat – hence a low fat diet with multivitamins means you're practically devoid of vitamin A.

 Cod liver oil (the one I get my kids is here) is my secret vitamin A weapon, so when liver dishes haven't graced my table, I give my kids a bit extra cod liver oil that week.
 (Read more about the benefits of cod liver oil here.)
 Finally, this is a great post on how to get your kids to actually take it.

-I’m the first to admit that we are not strict about eating healthy.
-When my kids go to parties or play dates, I encourage them to eat what ever is being offered if it appeals to them – after all, eating is as much of a social experience as a nutritional one.
+I'm the first to admit that we are not strict about eating healthy.
+When my kids go to parties or play dates, I encourage them to eat whatever is being offered if it appeals to them – after all, eating is as much of a social experience as a nutritional one.
 Weekly, we walk to our local cafe and the kids pick out croissants, muffins, or cookies (not organic – gasp!).
 And often at restaurants, desserts happen.

 #7 – My kids eat lots of seasonally fresh, organic fruit.

 My kids go cuckoo for fruit, and thankfully it arrives in abundance in our farm box each week.
-Though their veggie palates are limited to raw carrots, bits broccoli crowns, and the occasional salad, they will devour pretty much any fruit that comes through the door.
-Right now they are finishing off plums, peaches, nectaries, berries, and melon.
+Though their veggie palates are limited to raw carrots, bits of broccoli crowns, and the occasional salad, they will devour pretty much any fruit that comes through the door.
+Right now they are finishing off plums, peaches, nectarines, berries, and melon.

-Fresh, seasonal, and local fruit provides my small humans with extra vitamins and minerals – and since they’re raw – important enzymes that are integral to cellular metabolism (a.k.a. life).
+Fresh, seasonal, and local fruit provides my small humans with extra vitamins and minerals, and since they're raw, important enzymes that are integral to cellular metabolism (a.k.a. life).

 #8 – My kids take cod liver oil in the winter and fish oil in the summer.